Sport in India: Other appearances

-India has also participate in the Lusofonia Games.
-India's performance very well in this multi–sport event.

-Others Multi–Sport Events

-India also participated in Deaflympics Games, Special Olympics Games, Military World Games, Universiade Games, Gymnasiade Games.
+India was in the Deaflympics Games, Special Olympics Games, Military World Games, Universiade Games, Gymnasiade Games, and Paralympic Games.

-The National Games of India
+National Games of India

-The National Games of India are conducted by the Indian Olympic Association and are meant to identify national sporting talents who can be selected for the Olympics.
-The first National Games, then called the Indian Olympic Games, were held in Lahore in 1924, while the first modern Games were held in New Delhi in 1985.
+National Games of India are conducted by the Indian Olympic Association and are meant to identify athletes who would later go for the Olympics.
+The first National Games (formerly called the Indian Olympic Games), were held in Lahore in 1924, while the first modern Games were held in New Delhi in 1985.

 Olympic sports

 Archery

-The game of archery has historical significance, as royals in the ancient days used to practice archery.
-Modern-day archery in India began in the early 1970s, before its introduction as an Olympic event in 1972, and it was formalised in 1973 when the Archery Association of India (AAI) came into existence.
-Since its inception, AAI has been creating an organised structure for the sport.
-India has been producing some world class players who are the medal hopefuls in international events of archery.
+Historically, archery was played and practiced by royals.
+Modern archery in India began in the early 1970s before its introduction as an Olympic event in 1972, and it was formalised in 1973 when the Archery Association of India (AAI) was established.
+Since its inception, AAI has been creating and maintaining the rules of the sport.

 Athletics

-India is considered a backward country in Athletics.
-Very few Indian athletes have won medals and championships at international level.
-As of 28 October 2022, It have won three medals in summer Olympics.
-Athletics Federation of India is the national governing body of Athletics sport in India.
+The Athletics Federation of India (AFI) is the national governing body of athletics in India.
+India is not a major competitor in athletics.
+Very few Indian athletes have won medals and championships at international competitions.
+As of 28 October 2022, India has won three medals in the Summer Olympics.

-Norman Pritchard was the first Indian athlete, sprinter who won an Olympic medal for India, he won two silver medals in 200m sprint and 200m hurdle, track and field event in 1900 Paris Olympic.

-Neeraj Chopra won the first ever Olympic gold medal in track and field event for India, at the 2020 Summer Olympics in Tokyo.
-He won the medal in Javelin throw sport.
-It is only second individual Olympic gold medal by an Indian so far.
+Norman Pritchard was the first Indian Olympic athlete.
+He won an Olympic medal for India as a sprinter and won two silver medals in the 200m sprint and 200m hurdle track and field event at the 1900 Summer Olympics.
+Neeraj Chopra won the first Olympic gold medal in track and field for India at the 2020 Summer Olympics, also winning a medal in the javelin throw event.

-Anju Bobby George made history when she won the bronze medal in Women's long jump at the 2003 World Championships in Athletics in Paris.
-With this achievement, she became the first Indian athlete ever to win a medal in a World Championships in Athletics jumping 6.70 mll 2010 Milkha Singh was the only athlete to win an individual gold medal at a Commonwealth Games but at 2010 Commonwealth Games, Krishna Punia created history by winning the Women's discus throw gold medal for India after 52 years and as first woman to win a gold in athletics at Commonwealth Games.
-In the same edition of Commonwealth games Manjeet Kaur, Sini Jose, Ashwini Akkunji & Mandeep Kaur won the Women's 4 × 400 m (Relay) gold medal.
-At 2014 Commonwealth Games Vikas Gowda won the Men's Discus Throw gold medal.
+Anju Bobby George won the bronze medal in the women's long jump at the 2003 World Championships in Athletics in Paris.
+She became the first Indian athlete to win a medal in a World Championships in Athletics, jumping 6.7 m in 2010.
+For 52 years, Milkha Singh was the only athlete to win an individual gold medal at a Commonwealth Games; however, at the 2010 Commonwealth Games, Krishna Punia won the women's discus throw gold medal for India and was the first Indian woman to be a gold medalist in athletics at the Commonwealth Games.
+At the 2014 Commonwealth Games, Vikas Gowda won the Men's Discus Throw gold medal.